Twins beat White Sox 5-3, open 5-game AL Central lead

 UP NEXT

-White Sox RHP Lucas Giolito was scratched from his scheduled start Tuesday because of a mild lat strain and will miss the rest season.
+White Sox RHP Lucas Giolito was scratched from his scheduled start Tuesday because of a mild lat strain and will miss the rest of the season.
 LHP Ross Detwiler (2-5) will start against LHP Martin Pérez (10-7).
+A first-time All-Star, Giolito finished 14-9 with a 3.41 ERA.
+“He created a great foundation for himself going forward to be a very important part of a good team going forward,” Chicago general manager Rick Hahn said.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports